-8.01 Applicable Law: This Custodial Agreement is subject to all applicable federal laws and regulations and shall be governed by and construed under the applicable laws of the state of Kansas, where the Custodian is organized.
+8.01 Applicable Law: This Custodial Agreement is subject to all applicable federal laws and regulations and shall be governed by and construed under the applicable laws of the state of Colorado, where the Custodian is organized.
 The term Depositor also includes the Depositor's Beneficiary(ies), where appropriate throughout this Agreement.
-Any lawsuit filed against or by Custodian or Administrator shall only be instituted in the district or county courts of Johnson County, Kansas, where Custodian maintains its principal office, and Depositor agrees to submit to such jurisdiction both in connection with any such lawsuit which Depositor may file and in connection with any lawsuit which Custodian or Administrator may file against Depositor.
+Any lawsuit filed against or by Custodian or Administrator shall only be instituted in the district or county courts of Denver County, Colorado, where Custodian maintains its principal office, and Depositor agrees to submit to such jurisdiction both in connection with any lawsuit which Custodian or Administrator may file against Depositor.